-1. Apart from God we are self-seeking.
+1. Apart from grace we are all self-seeking.
 We're born that way, and we choose to live that way.
 We seek to please self.

 Mordecai refused to bow.
 Why?
 Because of self.
 Heman turned an interpersonal problem into an international problem.
 Why?
 Because of self.
 Xerxes was more interested in a good drink than justice.
 Why?
 Again, because depraved people are self-seeking.